mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The following arguments are supported:

 - ``ms``: Required integer.
-The number of milliseconds for which the test runner should sleep.
+The number of milliseconds for which the current test runner thread should sleep.

 For example::